arschles/www/content/modules5.md

 $ go mod why
 ```

 This is kind of like the opposite of `go mod graph`.
-Graph shows you _everything_, but this one shows you why a module (that you give it) is in your app.
+The command takes a module name & version, and shows you why it's in your app by tracing it all the way up the dependency graph (hence the name!) to your top-level import.

 ## Beyond 5 Minutes: Where to Read More